What is the GF Hoops Youth Referee Program?

 When:

-• Pre-season floor training occurs in September/October of each year and are mandatory for first and second year referees.
+- Pre-season floor training occurs in September/October of each year and are mandatory for first and second year referees.
 Typically, training sessions will be conducted on Saturday or Sunday mornings and occasionally, a few weekday sessions may be offered.
-The training sessions will be listed in the registration link.
-New applicants are required to select their training dates during registration.

 Where:

-2. Basic Training, Second Level (90 min)l- 4 date/time options offered, attend 2
+2. Basic Training, Second Level (90 min) 5 date/time options offered, attend 2

 3. Intermediate Training (90 min)- 5 date/time options offered, attend 2

-• New referees must take two on-line, open-book exams to test their knowledge of hand signals, floor positioning, and rules and earn a passing grade of 75%.
+- New referees must take an on-line, open-book exam to test their knowledge of hand signals, floor positioning, and rules and earn a passing grade of 75%.

-• Upon successful completion of the on-court training sessions and online examinations, first year referees will be required to attend one 60-minute training session to learn how to use the online referee system.
+- Upon successful completion of the on-court training sessions and online examinations, first year referees will be required to attend one 60-minute training session to learn how to use the online referee scheduling system.

-• First year referees are assigned at least one to two games per weekend in the regular 12-week house league season.
+- First year referees are assigned at least one to two games per weekend in the regular 10-week house league season.

 (1) a floor referee managing and calling the scrimmage while working alongside an experienced referee or